fiskaltrust/rollout-doc/middleware/step-by-step/2-hardware-tses-at-local-server-for-multiple-cash-registers/README.md

 At this point you'll have

-* **one cashbox with one SCU**, associated with your TSE
+* **one CashBox with one SCU**, associated with your TSE
 * **a number of cashboxes, each with one queue** (and an embedded datastore if you chose SQLite), pointing to your SCU

-You can now download the launcher for your SCU cashbox and deploy it on the machine intended for the SCU (e.g. where a hardware TSE is connected), as well as all the other queue launchers, which go onto your individual cash registers.
+You can now download the launcher for your SCU CashBox and deploy it on the machine intended for the SCU (e.g. where a hardware TSE is connected), as well as all the other queue launchers, which go onto your individual cash registers.